 Carbohydrate malabsorption, SIBO, and bloating are common symptoms of not chewing food enough.
 Undigested carbohydrates provide fuel for bacteria ferment in the small intestine leading to increased bloating and SIBO.

 Aiming to chew your food for a minimum of 20-30 bites while taking the time to enjoy your food will signal the brain and digestive organs to prepare for digestion and the release of digestive juices.
-If you notice any amount of undigested food in your stool this indicates a need to chew your food more slowly and thoroughly or use additional digestive enzymes for support.
+If you notice any amount of undigested food in your stool, this indicates a need to chew your food more slowly and thoroughly or use additional digestive enzymes for support.

-A gut lining that is leaky lets through larger food particles.
-Because these large food particles are not properly broken down the body does not recognize the food as a nutrient that can be utilized and instead thinks the undigested food is a foreign invader (pathogen) and instead mounts an immune response against that particular food that is not properly broken down.
+The body does not recognize large undigested food particles.
+As a result, the body does not recognize the food as a nutrient that can be utilized and thinks the undigested food is a foreign invader (pathogen) and instead mounts an immune response against the unchewed food.

 When the body creates antibodies to a specific food, that food will then become problematic and a source of inflammation due to the immune response when that food is eaten.
-Taking the time to slowly chew your food is the first step in preventing food sensitivities and leaky gut from developing by helping to ensure appropriate digestion and breakdown of foods into smaller particles.
+Taking the time to chew your food slowly is the first step in preventing food sensitivities and leaky gut from developing by helping to ensure appropriate digestion and breakdown of foods into smaller particles.

 Incomplete digestion of carbohydrates can contribute to a myriad of digestive symptoms.
 One of the best free ways to improve your digestion and absorption of carbohydrates is to sit down, enjoy your meal and chew your food properly.
-Swallowing your food without chewing can lead to digestive symptoms ranging from bloating, indigestion, heartburn, poor absorption of food and much more
+Swallowing your food without chewing can lead to digestive symptoms ranging from bloating, indigestion, heartburn, poor absorption of food, and much more.